Skip to content

 Huascaran National Park: Mountains, volcanoes and snow-capped peaks

-Discover the Huascarán National Park, the most impressive natural treasure of Ancash and UNESCO World Heritage Site.
-In this Andean paradise, imposing snow-capped mountains such as the Huascarán, the Pastoruri glacier that belongs to the Climate Change Route, the 69 Lagoon with its intense turquoise color, the emblematic lagoons of Llanganuco and the majestic Laguna Parón await you.
+Discover the Huascaran National Park, the most impressive natural treasure of Ancash and UNESCO World Heritage, dazzles visitors with snow-capped peaks such as Huascaran, Vallunaraju Peak, and stunning lakes including Llanganuco, Churup and the intensely blue Laguna 69.
 Hike unforgettable trekking routes, travel through high mountain landscapes, observe unique species and be amazed by the beauty of the Cordillera Blanca.
 It is a must-see destination for nature, adventure and photography lovers.

 Cordillera de Huayhuash: Mountains, volcanoes and snow-capped mountains